nafets227/backup/README.md

 - rclone Test Cloud

   Setup a Test-Cloud (I use Microsoft OneDrive that is for free).
-  Create an rclone.cfg and pass its filename in $RCLONE_CONF and the Cloud config to be used in $RCLONE_NAME.
+  Create an rclone.cfg and pass its filename in $TESTRCLONE_CONF and the Cloud config to be used in $TESTRCLONE_NAME.
   You may wan to use something like
   `rclone --config ./rclonf.conf config` to create the file.